drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 - Find and identify the best stakeholders.
 For examples, PKU UTM administrative personnel, PKU UTM medical professionals, and UTM students.
 - Determine which features are necessary for Student Health and Wellness Management System and which may be added later by analysing and prioritising the requirements.
 For instances, health tips, SOS emergency call button, Dental Pre-appointment Form and Online Mental Consultation.
 - Gather requirements from stakeholders by explaning surveys questions, focus populations and interviews.
 - Plan a product backlog with a list of all the features and specifications needed for Student Health and Wellness Management System.
+Project manager responsible for tracking process from time-to-time

-#### Planning Phase:
+#### Planning & Design Phase:
-- Examine the product backlog and make decision on which features will be selected in the following sprint.
+- Examine the features backlog by receiving suggestions from PKU UTM administrative personnel, PKU UTM medical professional, UTM student survey ideas and make decision on which features need to be selected or removed in the following phase.
+- Requirements and features determined will be included in system architecture, database schema, and user interface.
-- Define a sprint backlog with the precise activities and user stories that must be performed during the sprint, and determine the sprint goals.
+- Design a features backlog with the wireframing, prototyping and database design.
+Stakeholders feedbacks that must be performed during the features, and determine the feature goals for achievements.
-- Assign tasks to team members followed by determine the required work loads for each members.
+- Assign tasks and roles to team members followed by determine the required work loads for each roles.
+Software architect responsible for tracking process from time-to-time.

 #### Sprint Development Phase:
-- Create the features and elements of the website that are included in the sprint backlog.
+- Create the features and elements of the website that are included in the sprint and feature backlog.
-- Organising meetings forprogress discussion, track team efforts, and identify problems.
+- Organising meeting for progress discussion to track team efforts, and identify problems during the development progress.
 - Integrate and test continuously to make sure the website is operating as intended.
-- Documentation of website is adequated and code is routinely checked.
+- Documentation of website is adequated and code is routinely checked by developers.

 #### Sprint Review Phase:
 - Receive feedback from stakeholders by presenting the developed features.